onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 h2. void
 Just like in C, the *void* type is a special placeholder type to declare that a function returns nothing.
 However, unlike in C, it is possible to declare variables of this type, although the only purpose of this is to declare a variable name without allocating space for it.
 The only occasion where this is used is the special *end\_sys\_globals* and *end\_sys\_fields* marker variables. h2. arrays
 As the QuakeC virtual machine provides no pointers or similar ways to handle arrays, array support is added by FTEQCC and very limited.
 Arrays can only be global, must have a fixed size , and are a bit buggy and slow.
-Almost as great as in FORTRAN, except they can’t be multidimensional either!
+Almost as great as in FORTRAN, except they can't be multidimensional either!
 You declare arrays like in C:
 \<pre\>
  \#define MAX\_ASSASSINS 16